 Each invoice created within AutoVu is automatically generated and is unique, each one created is prefixed with an 'S'.
 By default, invoicing starts at S1000 and each new invoice created increments by one.
 Should you wish invoicing to start at a higher number when first using the system, this can be arranged by contacting our team through the ticket support system.
 Please note: the 'S' prefix cannot be changed.

-The reference field is automatically pre populated with information from the job ticket or site record depending on circumstance of how the invoice was generated.
+The order number field is automatically pre populated with information from the job ticket or site record depending on circumstance of how the invoice was generated.
 It can however be edited or removed and will remain that way upon saving the invoice.

 If the invoice was created directly from a site I.E. not from a Job Ticket, the site 'C' number and site name will appear.